Dr. Greene’s take on sleep and obesity in children…

 They defined insufficient sleep at less than 12 hours per day for kids 6 months old to 2 years old, less than 10 hours a day for 3 and 4 year olds, and less than 9 hours a day for 5 through 7 year olds.

 Many studies have shown that kids today are sleeping an average of 30 to 60 minutes less per day than they used to.
-The authors of this study conclude that improving sleep could be a practical, achievable way to reduce obesity and improve kids’ body composition.
+The authors of this study conclude that improving this statistic could be a practical, achievable way to reduce obesity and improve kids’ body composition.

 Let’s get practical.